mark-watson/emberjs-clj/README.md

 ## History

+Updated 2014/10/12: removed the use of the old noir library and made this a straight-up compojure app.
+I also changed the JavaScript Ember.js application to remove two deprecation warnings.

 Updated 2014/9/33: updated to Ember.js 1.7.0 and Clojure 1.6.
 TBD: Using noir - should convert to straight up compujure app.

 Updated 2013/12/23: updated to Ember.js 1.2.0